Joel Miller (racing driver): Racing career

 Miller began his career in karting winning the Stars of Karting Western ICA Championship in 2005 and the Stars of Karting ICA National Championship in 2006.
 Joel Miller became one of the few Americans to compete alongside Factory Tony Kart's program in the SKUSA and Stars of Karting Championships.
 Miller began racing cars in 2004 in the Pacific F2000 Championship, finishing on the podium in 3 races.
 By 2006, Miller had received the Skip Barber Racing National Series Scholarship to compete a full season in the 2007 Skip Barber National Championship.
-In 2007 he won the Skip Barber National Championship and was awarded the Team USA Scholarship participating in the Formula Palmer Audi Autumn Trophy, in which he finished 10th.
-2008 saw him compete in the Star Mazda Series for JDC MotorSports where he captured, 1 win, 2 poles, and 7 podiums on his way to runner-up honors in the overall championship.
-He returned to Star Mazda in 2009 but only captured 3 podiums and finished 5th in the points, due to a heavy karting schedule.
-He made his Firestone Indy Lights debut in April 2010 for Andersen Racing, the third race of the season after extensive pre-season testing with the team, finishing 11th at the Long Beach Grand Prix after a gearbox failure.
-Miller returned in August 2010 to compete in his second Firestone Indy Lights race alongside Bryan Herta Autosport at Infineon Raceway for the Carneros 100 to finish 9th after starting from 16th on the grid.
-Miller had qualified in 11th for the race, however an engine change gave Miller's team a penalty starting him at the back of the grid.
+In 2007, he won the Skip Barber National Championship and was awarded the Team USA Scholarship participating in the Formula Palmer Audi Autumn Trophy, in which he finished tenth.
+2008 saw him compete in the Star Mazda Series for JDC MotorSports where he captured, one win, two poles, and seven podiums on his way to runner-up honors in the overall championship.
+He returned to Star Mazda in 2009 but only captured three podiums and finished fifth in the points, due to a heavy karting schedule.
+He made his Firestone Indy Lights debut in April 2010 for Andersen Racing, the third race of the season after extensive pre-season testing with the team, finishing eleventh at the Long Beach Grand Prix after a gearbox failure.
+Miller returned in August 2010 to compete in his second Firestone Indy Lights race alongside Bryan Herta Autosport at Infineon Raceway for the Carneros 100 to finish 9th after starting from sixteenth on the grid.
+Miller had qualified in eleventh for the race, however an engine change gave Miller's team a penalty starting him at the back of the grid.